davbeek/gitinspectorgui-old/README.md

 This does not install the complete XCode IDE and takes about 1GB.

-### Install the GitinspectorGUI app
+### Installation of the GitinspectorGUI app

 Download the appropriate dmg file for your hardware.
-There are two versions for macOS:
+There are two versions for
+macOS:

 -   **macOS Intel**: This version is for the old Intel MacBooks.